Wemubis/docker-filigrane/README.md

-# PDF Watermark Web App
+# PDF Watermarker web app

 A lightweight and privacy-friendly tool to watermark PDF files via a modern web UI.
 Built with Flask and deployed in a self-contained Docker container.